 If you have any doubt about the suitability of the module, please speak to an adviser.

-You’ll be provided with the printed module Handbook, which is the principal guide to your learning, Study Guide, Assessment Guide, CDs, a DVD, and have access to a module website, which includes:
+You’ll be provided with the printed module Handbook, which is the principal guide to your learning, and have access to a module website, which includes:

 Any additional software will be provided or is generally freely available.

 To join in spoken conversations in tutorials, we recommend a wired headset (headphones/earphones with a built-in microphone).

 Our module websites comply with web standards, and any modern browser is suitable for most activities.

 Our OU Study mobile app will operate on all current, supported versions of Android and iOS.
 It’s not available on Kindle.